0.0

 still_active --fail-if-critical --fail-if-vulnerable

-# markdown table for pull requests or documentation
+# markdown table for a pull request

 still_active --markdown